 In this study, the coupling of Differential Transform Method (DTM) and Laplace Transformation is successfully expanded for the solution of linear & nonlinear Wave equations.
 The proposed algorithm is suitable for such problems and it gives rapidly converging series solutions.
-The Laplace differential transform method is more effective and convenient than other methods.
-The present method reduces the computational work and subsequent results are fully supportive of the reliability, efficiency and accuracy of the suggested scheme.
+The Laplace differential transform method is an effective and convenient method to handle these type of physical problems.
+The present method reduces the computational work and subsequent results are fully supportive of the reliability and efficiency of the suggested scheme.
 The computations of this paper have been carried out using Mathematica 8.